PlantID Publications

 I love

 berry season!
+Berries create new

-Berries create new shapes and colors at the same time other parts of
+shapes and colors at the same time other parts of the plant are dying

-my eye … |
+away.
+They catch my eye … |